J2ZROMERO/blog_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to MICROVERSE for make this works space.
+I would like to thank MICROVERSE for preparing the content to work.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>